Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Introduction

-\item \textit{A low-noise criterion for hybrid-protocol advantage.} In the limit $p\to 0$, we prove a simple sufficient condition guaranteeing that LDD+QEC outperforms QEC-only for all sufficiently small $p$ (for any fixed $\pDD<1$): it suffices that LDD suppress at least one minimum-weight uncorrectable Pauli error (\cref{thm:Hyb.vs.QEC-asymptotics}).
-Moreover, when the sufficient condition fails ($\beta>\alpha$) but there exists a minimum-weight uncorrectable error with nontrivial syndrome (a condition that holds, for example, whenever $d\ge 2$), dressing an LDD generator by a stabilizer can modify the suppressed sector (without changing the logical action) so as to enforce $\beta'=\alpha$ and thereby recover the sufficient-condition regime (\cref{thm:Hyb.vs.QEC-asymptotics}, part~2).
+\item \textit{A low-noise criterion for hybrid-protocol advantage.} In the limit $p\to 0$, we prove a simple sufficient condition guaranteeing that LDD+QEC outperforms QEC-only for all sufficiently small $p$ (for any fixed $\pDD<1$): it suffices that LDD suppresses at least one minimum-weight uncorrectable Pauli error (\cref{thm:Hyb.vs.QEC-asymptotics}).
+Moreover, when the sufficient condition fails (i.e., when $\beta>\alpha$, where $\alpha$ is the minimum weight of an uncorrectable error and $\beta$ is the minimum weight of a suppressed uncorrectable error), but there exists a minimum-weight uncorrectable error with nontrivial syndrome (a condition that holds, for example, whenever $d\ge 2$), dressing an LDD generator by a stabilizer can modify the suppressed sector (without changing the logical action) so as to enforce $\beta'=\alpha$ and thereby recover the sufficient-condition regime (\cref{thm:Hyb.vs.QEC-asymptotics}, part~2).

-\item \textit{Robustness to imperfect recovery} If there is a strict hybrid-protocol advantage at $\pQEC=0$, then the advantage persists for sufficiently small $\pQEC>0$ by continuity (\cref{cor:Hyb.vs.QEC}).
+\item \textit{Robustness to imperfect recovery.} If there is a strict hybrid-protocol advantage at $\pQEC=0$, then the advantage persists for sufficiently small $\pQEC>0$ by continuity (\cref{cor:Hyb.vs.QEC}).

-\item \textit{Extension to error detection.} We also derive analogous WEP-based expressions and comparison criteria for an error-detection setting that trades acceptance probability against conditional fidelity (\cref{thm:QED.Hyb.vs.QED,tab:tags-QED}).
+\item \textit{Extension to error detection.} We derive analogous WEP-based expressions for the QED setting, track both conditional fidelity and acceptance probability, introduce a natural partial order on pairs $(F,P_A)$, and obtain an exact comparison criterion for LDD+QED versus QED-only under ideal readout (\cref{ss:QED-partial-order,thm:QED.Hyb.vs.QED,tab:tags-QED}).

-\item \textit{Numerical corroboration.} We perform numerical case studies (including the $[[7,1,3]]$ and $[[13,1,3]]$ codes) that map regions of advantage in the $(\pDD,\pQEC)$ plane beyond the low-$p$ theorem regimes, and illustrate that the hybrid protocol's advantage depends on whether the chosen LDD group suppresses the decoder's dominant uncorrectable errors (\cref{sec:numerics}). \end{enumerate}
+\item \textit{Numerical corroboration.} We perform numerical case studies for the $[[7,1,3]]$, $[[5,1,3]]$, and $[[13,1,3]]$ codes in the QEC setting, and the $[[4,2,2]]$ code in the QED setting, mapping regions of advantage in the $(\pDD,\pQEC)$ or $(\pDD,\pQED)$ plane beyond the low-$p$ theorem regimes, and illustrating that the hybrid protocol's benefit depends on whether the chosen LDD group suppresses the error classes that dominate logical failure for the chosen recovery or postselection rule (\cref{sec:numerics}). \end{enumerate}

-The main take-home message of this work is the following: DD and QEC are ``better together'' when logical decoupling is chosen to suppress the Pauli errors that result in logical failure after decoding and the probability of physical errors is low enough for QEC to be effective.
+The main take-home message of this work is the following: DD and QEC/QED are ``better together'' when logical decoupling is chosen to suppress the Pauli errors that dominate the relevant logical-failure mechanism for the chosen recovery or postselection rule, and when the physical error rate is low enough for the encoded strategy to realize its asymptotic advantage.
 Our WEP formulas and comparison theorems make this criterion explicit and checkable.